-In connection with entering into the Credit Agreement, we paid \$6,184 in financing costs which are being amortized as interest expense over the life of the debt.
+In connection with entering into the Credit Agreement, we paid approximately \$6,184 in financing costs which are being amortized as interest expense over the life of the debt.

 In connection with the acquisition of Enobia in February 2012, we borrowed \$240,000 under the term loan facility and \$80,000 under the revolving facility, and we used our available cash for the remaining purchase price.
-During the quarter ended June 30, 2012, we repaid the revolving facility in full.
-In the third quarter 2012, we repaid \$67,000 of the term loan, and we had \$161,000 outstanding on the term loan at September 30, 2012.
-As of September 30, 2012, we had open letters of credit of \$9,918, and our borrowing availability under the revolving facility was \$190,082.
+During the second quarter ended June 30, 2012, we repaid the revolving facility in full.
+As of June 30, 2012, we had open letters of credit of \$9,814, and our borrowing availability under the revolving facility was \$190,186 at June 30, 2012.

-The fair value of our long term debt, which is measured using Level 2 inputs, approximates book value.
+The fair value of our long term debt, which are measured using Level 2 inputs, approximates book value.

 On February 7, 2012, the Second Amended and Restated Credit Agreement (Prior Credit Agreement), dated March 7, 2011 was terminated.
-All outstanding borrowings under the Former Credit Agreement were canceled.
+All outstanding borrowings under the Former Credit Agreement were cancelled.
 The Former Credit Agreement was terminated in connection with, and simultaneously with, execution of the Credit Agreement described above.